Silent Trader - Mission Headquarters

 Advanced Persistent Threats (APTs)

-APT lifecycle: reconnaissance, initial intrusion, establish backdoor, lateral movement, objective action, maintain persistence, cover tracks
+APT lifecycle: reconnaissance, initial intrusion, establish persistence, lateral movement, objective action, maintain access, cover tracks

 APT lifecycle — get in → stay in → move → act → stay hidden.